Dear New Human Hire,

-(This is the only time the extra improvements are used in a 2-3 player game)
+(This is the only time the Extra improvements are used in a 2-3 player game)

 Forks let you send any bots that pass through them to either exit arrow of your choice.

-A fork costs ①.
+Forks cost ①.
 Forks are always buyable, and never change price.

-Big and Huge trucks upgrade the small trucks in your starting factory.
+Big and Huge Trucks upgrade the Small Trucks in your starting factory.

 as if you had sold them.
 Instead of putting money into your Wallet, put the money shown on the blueprint card into your Vault.
 (You may not take money out of your Vault at any point in the game.
 It’s scored at the end.)
-Then turn both Blueprints sideways to indicate that they will be replaced at the end of the workday.
-The remaining players may still complete the Blueprints this workday even if they are sideways.
+Then turn both blueprints sideways to indicate that they will be replaced at the end of the workday.
+The remaining players may still complete the blueprints this workday even if they are sideways.

-You may complete both Blueprints in a single turn, but you may not complete any Blueprint more than once.
+You may complete both blueprints in a single turn, but you may not complete any blueprint more than once.

 Most improvements work by destroying the bots in their input holes (holes near the entrance surrounded by a dotted red line) and filling their output holes (all other holes) with more or better bots.

 Check the section called The Improvements at the end of this page to learn specifically what each improvement does.

 It’s the start of the workday.
 Everyone presses the button on the card.
 Rachel runs her factory while everyone else runs their own: